gerbssusd/hod_interp1/slides.md

 ---
 # You can also start simply with 'default'
-theme: seriph
+theme: default
 # random image from a curated Unsplash collection by Anthony
 # like them? see https://unsplash.com/collections/94734566/slidev
 background: /slide_1_img_1.png
 # some information about your slides (markdown enabled)
 title: Welcome to Slidev
-info: |
+info:
-  ## Heart of Darkness
+  # Heart of Darkness
-  Interpretations
+  ## Interpretations

 # apply unocss classes to the current slide
 class: text-center